REST API

 }

-Authentication (RBAC)#
+Authentication (RBAC)

 note

 Role-based Access Control (RBAC) is available in QuestDB Enterprise.
+See the next paragraph for authentication in QuestDB Open Source.

 REST API supports two authentication types: